learning-zone/csharp-basics/README.md

 ## Q. How to view an Assembly?

-To view an assembly in C#, you can inspect its metadata, types, and IL code using several tools:
+To view a compiled .NET Assembly (a `.dll` or `.exe` file), you must decompile it using an assembly inspector tool to reconstruct the original C# code or read its Intermediate Language (IL) metadata.
+Because C# compiles into a standardized byte-code, these tools can instantly deconstruct an assembly back into readable source code.

-**1. Using ILDASM (IL Disassembler):**
+**1. Using IL Disassembler:**

-ILDASM is a tool provided with the .NET SDK to view the contents of an assembly (DLL or EXE).
+IL Disassembler is a tool provided with the .NET SDK to view the contents of an assembly (DLL or EXE).

 **Steps:**